RockitBootcamp/Student-Resources/Misc/Git/01 Git Basics/README.md

 To see what has changed, you can run the following command:
 ```
-git diff
+$ git diff
 ```
 #### Git Add

 Each time you make a change to your files and are ready to upload to github, you will start with adding the changes.
-You can use the name of the files or, if you have many files you can use the "." to add everything.
+You can use the name of the files or, if you have many files you can use the "." to add everything in the current directory.
 ```
 $ git add .
 ```